jamalsalim-js12/jamalsalim-js12/README.md

 # Hi there! 👋

-I'm Jamal Salim, a passionate developer on a coding journey.
+I'm Jamal Salim, a passionate web developer and a tech enthusiast on an exciting journey of learning and exploration.
+Based in Ghana, I'm deeply immersed in the world of coding and constantly seeking ways to expand my knowledge and skills.

 ## 🔧 Skills & Tools